DockerDemos/DockerUpdate/README.md

 ###What is broken with this script?###

 There's a lot that can be tweaked and made fancier/safer/better.
-Like, alot.
+Like, a lot.
 I'll be doing some of that over time.
 I'd LOVE it if you submitted patches, too!

 ###What is wrong with you?###